zxcvvvvbanan/zxcvvvvbanan.github.io/post/personal/my workflow.md

 I use Obsidian, Notion, and other tools in my workflow, but to keep things clear, I created a map to organize what gets posted where.

-The terms 'upstream' and 'downstream' are borrowed directly from Linux terminology. 😎
+The 'upstream' and 'downstream' are borrowed directly from Linux terminology.

 ### **Upstream – Obsidian**